Uncertainty Relation for Non-Hermitian Systems: Non-Hermitian System

 We coin the term \quotes{good observable} for the operators that satisfy this condition.~Since $G$ is Hermitian, for Hermitian operators the condition \eqref{good obs} automatically means $[G, O]=0$.~For the Dirac inner product ($G=\mathds{1}$) the condition \eqref{good obs} trivially reduces to the Hermiticity condition on the operators.
-It is also straight forward to show from Eq.~\eqref{good obs} that there exists a similarity transformation that maps a non-Hermitian good observable $O$ to a Hermitian operator $\tilde{O}=G^{1/2}OG^{-1/2}$.
+It is also straightforward to show from Eq.~\eqref{good obs} that there exists a similarity transformation that maps a non-Hermitian good observable $O$ to a Hermitian operator $\tilde{O}=G^{1/2}OG^{-1/2}$.~Obviously, all the Hermitian operators are good observables for the Dirac product.~However, for the non-Hermitian systems, what will be a good observable will depend upon the $G$-metric and it can have different structures in the $\mathcal{PT}$-symmetric and $\mathcal{PT}$-broken phase.~The structure of good observables in the $\mathcal{PT}$-symmetric phase ($\gamma <1)$ is